 The admission review process has two components: academic (application and supporting materials) & artistic review (interview/audition).

 - Step 1: Submit a complete application: NP Application Form, Photo, (2) Letters of Reference, Essay, HS Diploma or College Transcript, $75.00 Application fee, & Resume (optional) via email, fax, mail, or online submission.

 - Step 2: Once your application is complete and materials have been reviewed you will be contacted to schedule your Artistic Review (Interview/Audition) with the Executive Director.
 You may audition In Person or via Skype.
-In Person auditions are held at the school year-round; in Los Angeles, CA March 18; and in Lexington, KY March 2-4.
-Visit www.neighborhoodplayhouse.org/admissions/how-to-apply for more information!
+In Person auditions are held at various high school and college festivals throughout the fall and spring.
+Visit the How to Apply Page of our website for dates and locations! www.neighborhoodplayhouse.org/admissions/how-to-apply